zowe/zowe-client-python-sdk/README.md

 pip install zowe
 ```

-To install only a subpackage using pip:
+Or, to install a subpackage using pip:

 ```
 pip install zowe.<subpackage>_for_zowe_sdk